Who We Are

 We are a vibrant and vital congregation.
 We are blessed that God empowers us to be Christian witness in a broken world.
 Worship @Union is an uplifting encounter with God and neighbor.
 Our music makes you stand up and rejoice and our preaching proclaims Good News!
-We gather for Sunday School, Bible Study, and prayer…children are learning about the faith; young people exploring spiritual disciplines together meet-up at local taverns for “Theology on Tap”; and our men’s and women’s group connect for fellowship and service.
+We gather for Sunday School, Bible Study, and prayer…children are learning about the faith and people are exploring spiritual disciplines together.
 We like to say, “At Union, you’re family!”

 Union is making bold witness of our faith: monthly our food pantry serves over 150 families; annually our MLK Memorial Breakfast convenes a thousand dreamers to seek justice; and our radical hospitality provides safe space for LGBTQ people.

 The mission of Union is to nurture followers of Jesus Christ who transform the world through love, justice, and service.

 At Union, we’re family—members, worshippers, and guests experience Union as a spiritual home grounded in the unconditional love of God.
 An individual who is a part of Union will be transformed personally and empowered to do good in the community.